RISHIshrivas/MARKET-BASKET-ANALYSIS-/README.md

 # MARKET-BASKET-ANALYSIS-
 Market Basket Analysis (MBA) is a data mining method originally developed for the retail industry to discover patterns among products that are frequently purchased together.
 This GitHub repository provides a Python implementation of Market Basket Analysis using the Apriori algorithm and demonstrates its application to Natural Language Processing (NLP) for analyzing trends in text data.

+- Association Rules:

+Antecedent and Consequent: In MBA, items are categorized as antecedents (items present in the basket) and consequents (items that are likely to be purchased along with the antecedents).
+Support: The frequency of occurrence of a specific itemset in the dataset.
+Confidence: The probability that a transaction containing antecedent will also contain consequent.
+Lift: The ratio of the observed support to what would be expected if the items were independent.
+Lift > 1 indicates a positive correlation.

+- Apriori Algorithm:

+Developed by Agrawal and Srikant, the Apriori algorithm is a fundamental method for MBA.
+It iteratively explores itemsets of increasing size, filtering out those with low support, to find frequent itemsets and generate association rules.

 # Installation
 - Use the package manager pip to install the required library.
 ``